Sorry and the Sinatras

-Sorry and the Sinatras are a punk rock-influenced hard rock band based in both Philadelphia, Pennsylvania and London, United Kingdom, formed in 2007.
-Since 2010, the band has been composed of Scott Sorry (The Wildhearts, formerly of Amen and Brides of Destruction), Dave Kerr (formerly of The Cherrykicks), Rich Jones (The Loyalties) and Lenny Thomas (formerly of Trashlight Vision).
-Previously the group featured Danny Sinatra (formerly of Blackbelt) and Roger "Rags" Segal (formerly of Trashlight Vision).
+Sorry and the Sinatras were a punk rock-influenced hard rock band based in both Philadelphia, Pennsylvania and London, United Kingdom, formed in 2007.
+From 2010, the band was composed of Scott Sorry (The Wildhearts, formerly of Amen and Brides of Destruction), Dave Kerr (formerly of The Cherrykicks), Rich Jones (The Loyalties) and Lenny Thomas (formerly of Trashlight Vision).
+Previously the group had featured Danny Sinatra (formerly of Blackbelt) and Roger "Rags" Segal (formerly of Trashlight Vision).

 To date, Sorry and the Sinatras have released one album, Highball Roller (2009), and a six-song EP Kings of Shambles Street (2012).

 History

 Early years, Formation (2005-2007)

-Sorry met Segal and Thomas in North Carolina while Sorry was on tour with his previous band Brides of Destruction in 2005.
-Roger and Lenny were both in Brides support act Trashlight Vision.
+Scott Sorry met Roger Segal and Lenny Thomas in North Carolina while Sorry was on tour with his previous band Brides of Destruction in 2005.
+Segal and Thomas were both in Brides support act Trashlight Vision.
 Sorry started working on new material with Blackbelt guitarist Danny Sinatra when Trashlight Vision split up.
-Roger and Lenny then linked up with Sorry and Danny to form a new group.
-Initially the band was named The Sad Eyed Sinatras by Sorry before it was rechristened Sorry and the Sinatras by guitarist Danny in 2007.
-Danny Sinatra left the group on March 24, 2008 stating on his Myspace blog that stress, health, and family issues were his reason for leaving but that he left the band on good terms.
-Dave Kerr formerly of The Cherrykicks was added as his replacement with the official lineup consisting of Sorry on lead vocals and rhythm guitar, Dave on lead guitar, Roger on bass and Lenny on drums.
+Segal and Thomas then linked up with Sorry and Sinatra to form a new group.
+Initially the band was named The Sad Eyed Sinatras by Sorry before it was rechristened Sorry and the Sinatras by guitarist Sinatra in 2007.
+Sinatra left the group on March 24, 2008, stating on his Myspace blog that stress, health, and family issues were his reason for leaving but that he left the band on good terms.
+Dave Kerr formerly of The Cherrykicks was added as his replacement with the official lineup consisting of Sorry on lead vocals and rhythm guitar, Kerr on lead guitar, Segal on bass and Thomas on drums.